 Media Resource Groups and Lists

-Make use of media resource groups and lists whenever possible to achieve the desired scalability for ad-hoc and MeetMe conferences in a Cisco Unified CM deployment.
-For example, see Figure 11-11, where two of MCUs are used to double the ad-hoc video conferencing capacity of Device Pool 2 by adding the two containing media resource groups into the media resource group list used by the pool.
+Make use of media resource groups and lists whenever possible to achieve the desired scalability for instant and MeetMe conferences in a Cisco Unified CM deployment.
+For example, see Figure 11-18, where two of MCUs are used to double the instant video conferencing capacity of Device Pool 2 by adding the two containing media resource groups into the media resource group list used by the pool.
 For more information on media resource groups and lists, see the chapter on Media Resources.

-Figure 11-11 Example of Media Resource Groups and LIsts
+Figure 11-18 Example of Media Resource Groups and Lists

 For further information about Cisco TelePresence Conductor, see the section on Redundancy with Cisco TelePresence Conductor.
 The information and logic documented in that section also apply to increasing the scalability in a deployment.